 Landlords - do you know where you stand on gas safety?

-We thought Gas Safety Week would be a good time to remind landlords of their obligations when it comes to ensuring a safe environment for their tenants.
+Although we need to be aware of gas safety throughout the year, Gas Safety Week is a good time to remind landlords of their obligations when it comes to ensuring a safe environment for their tenants.

-CO Gas Safety data shows that on average, there are 40 deaths and 300 injuries per year down to carbon monoxide poisoning.
+CO-Gas Safety data shows that on average, there are 40 deaths and 300 injuries per year due to carbon monoxide poisoning.
 As it can be hard to determine poisoning on those who have died unexpectedly through a blood sample or breath test, this figure may in truth be much higher.

 Your responsibility towards your tenants

 As a landlord, you have legal duties which span many different types of properties, including private residential accommodation, housing associations, bed sits, and hotels among others.

 Under The Gas Safety (Installation and Use) Regulation of 1998 you have three key responsibilities: